F1nde/F1nde/README.md

 - Worked on creating in-game event system and was responsible for expanding it over the years.
 Worked on over 160 in game events.
 - Back in 2019, I was one of the driving forces for adding and implementing seasonal structure to the game before it was a popular thing to add to mobile games, majorly enhancing player engagement, game revenue and retention.
 - Worked on countless new features including things like clans, in game fashion shows,  daily fortune wheels, single player dungeon runs, sending gifts, new special offers etc.
-- I was the main responsible for making changes to game's backend data and backend communication script (Microsoft Azure PlayFab).
+- I was the main responsible for making changes to game's backend data (Microsoft Azure PlayFab).

 **Slime Bubbler: Idle Adventures** \
 2022 - 2023 \